 - You will need any simple scientific calculator.
 Laptops/phones may not a substitute for this in an exam. - You will need to register for WileyPlus to complete outside-class assignments. - You will need a PollEverywhere account and a wireless or texting device to participate in classwork.
 Login at PollEV.com and join session dalleyphysics - Communication via any method (phones, tablets, laptops, speech, gestures, writing, sharing, etc.) is not allowed within, from, or to the classroom during any in-class exam.
 If you need to take or make an emergency call, please leave the room. - This course operates a policy of zero tolerance toward Academic Dishonesty in any form in any graded assessment.
 It will usually result in an F grade for the course and a filing with the Dean of Student Life (Honor Code Violation).

 GRADING POLICY

-Pre-class readings with Checkpoint questions 10% of grade.
-Lowest score is dropped for any reason.
+Pre-class readings with Survey questions 10% of course grade.
+Lowest 2 survey scores are dropped for any reason.
 Late submissions cannot be credited.

-Participation in class student-response Concept polling 10% of grade.
+Participation in class student-response Concept polling 10% of course grade.